-- 5.41.
-The provision of new public investment to improve bus services (e.g. bus lanes, bus gates, bus priority facilities at signals) could lead to operational expenditure savings for operators, which would be expected to be reinvested in the local bus network. - 5.42.
-TfWM will work with local bus operators to agree a process through which, using an open book approach, operational expenditure (opex) savings, resulting from new public investment, can be identified and agreed for reinvestment in the EP Scheme area on a case-by-case basis. - 5.43.
-Any operator savings generated will be calculated by TfWM in discussion with operators and in line with any DfT advice, guidance or regulations during the development of the Outline Business Case of each bus priority scheme.
-An agreement will then be reached with the affected operators as to what savings are likely to be realised (noting these may be in part determined by DfT advice, guidance or regulation) and how the savings will be reinvested into services.
-Once the detailed methodology has been established, this will be set out in future EP Scheme variations for on-going use during 2023/24. - 5.44.
-Any change to the EP scheme to capture any reinvestment would see the EP Scheme automatically varied, without the need to follow the variation process, assuming agreement with affected Operators has been reached. - 5.45.
+- 5.37.
+The provision of new public investment to improve bus services (i.e. bus priority facilities) could lead to operational expenditure savings for operators, which would be expected to be reinvested in the local bus network. - 5.38.
+TfWM will work with local bus operators to agree a process through which, using an open book approach, operational expenditure (opex) savings, resulting from new public investment, can be identified and agreed for reinvestment in the EP Scheme area on a case-by-case basis. - 5.39.
+Any operator savings generated will be calculated by TfWM in discussion with operators during the development of the Outline Business Case of each bus priority scheme.
+An agreement will then be reached with the affected operators as to how the savings will be reinvested into services.
+Once the detailed methodology has been established, this will be set out in future EP Scheme variations for on-going use during 2023/24. - 5.40.
+Any change to the EP scheme to capture any reinvestment would see the EP Scheme automatically varied, without the need to follow the variation process. - 5.41.
 TfWM will also seek operator reinvestment of not just opex savings, but any cost and revenue growth benefits accruing to bus operators from new public investment to improve bus services, to be reinvested in the EP scheme area, on a case-by-case basis, and to be captured in the EP Scheme.
 The same process as the opex savings reinvestment would apply.